Dentsply Sirona

 In 2018 a Netherlands-based certification company awarded Dentsply the “Top Employer” certification.

 In 2019 the company joined forces with the American Association for Dental Research (AADR) to co-sponsor the Student Competition for Advancing Dental Research and its Application (SCADA).
 The SCADA aims to bolster students research.

 The company was ranked #56 by Forbes as America's Best Midsize Employers 2019.

 History

+Name

+The name Dentsply Sirona International is a compound of the names of two distinct dental technology companies: Dentsply and Sirona Dental Systems, respectively.
+The current name is the result of a merger between the two companies in 2016.

+Sirona Dental Systems

+Sirona Dental Systems was founded in 1877 in Erlangen, Germany.